 The acquisition of Lewis Publishers in 1990 made CRC the leading publisher of environmental science books and the subsequent additions of St. Lucie Press and Auerbach Publishing extended our reach into business management and information technology.
 The acquisition of Chapman & Hall's mathematics and statistics titles in 1998 took us to the head of the class in these two fields.

 In 2003 CRC Press became a member of the Taylor & Francis publishing group.
 No scientific publisher has a more illustrious history than Taylor & Francis.
 Established in 1783, Taylor & Francis launched the world leading physics and material science journal, the Philosophical Magazine, which was the first of the more than 1000 journals it now publishes covering nearly every facet of human endeavor.

-Strong organic growth bolstered by thoughtful acquisitions has made CRC Press / Taylor and Francis Group a leader in science and technical publishing.
-Many renowned publishers have come under the CRC banner, including Marcel Dekker Publishing, the book division of the Institute of Physics, Productivity Press, and A K Peters LTD. Already an international leader in chemistry, life sciences, engineering, mathematics, statistics, information technology, and computer science, we've strengthened our collection of cutting-edge resources with the addition of lean manufacturing, computer game development, and computer graphics titles.
+Over the years, thoughtful acquisitions placed a number of renowned publishers under the CRC banner, including Marcel Dekker Publishing, the book division of the Institute of Physics, Productivity Press, and A K Peters LTD. Already an international leader in publishing chemistry, life sciences, engineering, mathematics, statistics, information technology, and computer science books, CRC Press expanded its reach into Lean manufacturing, computer game development, and computer graphics.